department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

     - url: /burials-memorials/dependency-indemnity-compensation/
       title: Compensation for Surviving Spouses and Dependents
       description: Find out if you can get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
+    - url: /burials-memorials/burial-at-sea/
+      title: Burial at Sea
+      description: Find out how to request a burial at sea.

 ---

 <div class="va-introtext">